This post may contain affiliate links. Please read our privacy policy.

 But the more I thought about it, the more at ease I have become because I’ve decided that things don’t really have to change that much.

-I’m still going to cooking our usual Thanksgiving dinner with an overflowing pumpkin dessert sections including pumpkin roll, pumpkin crunch cake and this pumpkin cheesecake only this year, it might served to-go style.
+I’m still going to cook our usual Thanksgiving dinner with an overflowing pumpkin dessert sections including pumpkin roll, pumpkin crunch cake and this pumpkin cheesecake only this year, it might served to-go style.

 Just because we all won’t be sitting around the same table this year doesn’t mean we don’t have so much to be thankful for.